pinzolo/casee/README.md

   Check argument string is camelCase.
 * `IsPascalCase`
   Check argument string is PascalCase.
+* `IsFlatCase`
+  Check argument string is flatcase.

-If first character is digit, `IsCamelCase` and `IsPascalCase` always returns false.
+If first character is digit, `IsCamelCase`, `IsPascalCase` and `IsFlatCase` always returns false.
-Because cannot judge camelCase or PascalCase.
+Because cannot judge upper or lower.